jsenv/importmap-node-module/README.md

 _importResolution_ is optional.
 When the importmap file is written inside a file ending with `.html` the import resolution starts from the `.html` file.
 Otherwise `entryPoints` must be used.

-It is possible to disable import_resolution entirely:
+It is possible to disable importResolution entirely:

 ```js
 import { writeImportmaps } from "@jsenv/importmap-node-module";